blex-dex/address/docs/MarketRouter.md

         uint256[] inputs;
     }
 ```
+### 2. decreasePosition: Function to decrease the position in the market
 ```
 const { ethers } = require("ethers");
 const sleep = (delay) => new Promise((resolve) => setTimeout(resolve, delay))